Our goals

 • Financial aid for the low income households to take care of disabled Meningitis victims.

-• Increase access to aid tools and medication for disabled Meningitis victims.
+• Increased access to aid tools and medication for disabled Meningitis victims.

-• Ensure specialized services to disabled Meningitis victims, both through institutions and through the community based on training.
+• Ensure specialized services for disabled Meningitis victims, both institutions and through the community based on training.

 • Opportunities in education and training for lucky survivors of Meningitis.